- What We Do

 It is likely that there is a system or marketing plan if some or all of the following apply

-- there are suggestions for retail prices to be charged for products or services;
+• there are suggestions for retail prices to be charged for products or services;

-- there are products that must be produced;
+• there are products that must be produced;

-- there are recipes that must be followed;
+• there are recipes that must be followed;

-- there are specific methods for providing services;
+• there are specific methods for providing services;

-- there are detailed advertising programme;
+• there is a detailed advertising programme;

-- there are restrictions on the sale of products.
+• there are restrictions on the sale of products.

-2 – Is there a brand image or trademark associated with the operation of the business?
+2 - Is there a brand image or trade mark associated with the operation of the business?

 One of the main rights that a franchisee is given by the franchisor is the right to use the Franchisor’s brand, name and logo.